 - Best Museum Exhibits for NYC Kids Summer 2013: 10 Awesome New Installations

-- Brand-new Legoland Discovery Center in Westchester: 15 Things to Do and Visitors Tips
+- Legoland Discovery Center in Westchester: 15 Things to Do and Visitor Tips

 - El Museo del Barrio: Free Family Festivals the Third Saturday of Every Month

 - Kid Detectives Can Try to Solve the Interactive Pinkertonian Mystery at the New-York Historical Society